-The Great Smoky Mountains National Park maintains developed frontcountry campgrounds at 10 locations in the park, click on campground titles below to learn more about each specific campground:
+Great Smoky Mountains National Park maintains developed frontcountry campgrounds at 10 locations in the park, click on campground titles below to learn more about each specific campground:

 Each campground has restrooms with cold running water and flush toilets.
 Each individual campsite has a fire grate and picnic table.
-There are no showers or electrical or water hookups in the park.
+There are no showers, electrical or water hookups in the park.
 Shower facilities are available in the communities surrounding the national park.
 Please inquire about the nearest facilities when you check-in at the campground.
-There are 5-amp electric outlets for medical equipment use only at Cades Cove, Elkmont and Smokemont offer sites with 5 amp electric hookups.
+There are 5-amp electric outlets for medical equipment use only at Cades Cove, Elkmont and Smokemont.

-All campsites are drive-up and allow a maximum of two vehicles.
+A maximum of two vehicles are allowed per site.
 At RV sites only one RV or trailer is allowed.
-Any RV including motorhomes, cabover campers and camper vans, or any trailer including 5th wheels, pop-up campers, and cargo or boat trailers are vehicles and count toward the limit.
+No more than two (2) motor vehicles or one vehicle with trailer are allowed per campsite.
 Each campground has overflow parking for excess vehicles.
 Each campsite allows a maximum of six people.
 Camping structures must be placed on the tent pad, where a pad is provided.
 Hammocks are allowed but are limited to the footprint of the campsite.
 Check in time is 1:00 p.m. and check out time is at noon.

 Pets are allowed on a leash no longer than six feet.
-Hiking in the park with pets are allowed only on the roads, Oconaluftee River Trail and Gatlinburg Trail.
+Pets are only permitted on the roads, Oconaluftee River Trail and Gatlinburg Trail.

-The park-wide camping limit is 14 nights, per visit not exceed 60 days in a year.
+The park-wide camping limit is 14 consecutive days with no more than 60 total days in a calendar year.
 These limits apply to all park campgrounds.
 Quiet hours are from 10:00 PM-6:00 AM.
 Generator quiet hours are from 8:00 PM-8:00 AM.

-Front Country Reservations: Reservations for the Frontcountry, group and horse campgrounds can be made by either calling 877-444-6777 or visiting www.recreation.gov.
-Making advance reservations are recommended if you would like to guarantee a camping spot.
+Front Country Reservations: Reservations for the Frontcountry, group and horse campgrounds can be made by calling 877-444-6777 or visiting www.recreation.gov.
+Making reservations prior to your arrival are recommended to guarantee a campsite.